U.S. Bank Business Platinum Card review

 But unlike the Business Platinum Card, the other U.S. Bank Business cards all offer rewards on spending.

-One thing that the Business Platinum has is a 0% APR offer on purchases and balance transfers for 20 billing cycles (9.99% – 17.99% variable after that).
-Other small business cards may have a slight edge over the Business Platinum Card, like sign-up bonuses, no foreign transaction fees and higher rewards rates but this generous and lengthy intro APR offer cannot be overlooked, especially for a business card.
+One thing that the Business Platinum has is a 0% APR intro offer on purchases and balance transfers for 20 billing cycles (14.24% to 23.24% variable APR after that).
+Other small business cards may have a slight edge over the Business Platinum Card, like sign-up bonuses, no foreign transaction fees and rewards rates but this generous and lengthy intro APR offer cannot be overlooked, especially for a business card.

 We judge this card pretty harshly, but only because it doesn’t stand up to most business credit cards on the market today.
 Business owners with good credit have come to expect a card that offers a good combination of APR and rewards/sign-up bonus.
 This card isn’t it.